xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 - Process real time events.
 A single event may result in up to 50K+ document upserts.

 ### Technical Implementation
-- MongoDB Atlas Cluster (M30-M50)
+- MongoDB Atlas Cluster (M20-M50)
 - Spring Boot for Java
 - Spring Data MongoDB (https://www.mongodb.com/compatibility/spring-boot)

 ### Challenges We Faced
-- Handling 5M+ documents took more than hours in the past
+- Processing 5M+ documents took hours.
-- Multiple attempts to process these documents
+- Occasionally multiple attempts to process upstream events.

-## Mixing MongoRepository and MongoTemplate
+## Mixing MongoRepository and MongoOperations

 Like any other Spring Data framework, Spring Data MongoDB provides MongoRepository for CRUD operations.
 Although saveAll() allows us to do bulk insert in an ideal situation (please see the following code snippet), this method will upsert the items one by one if the primary key field ( annotated with @ID ) of any item is not null.
 This causes significant performance downgrade.
-As a result, in our project we decided to implement bulk upsert using MongoTemplate and to implement other CRUD operations in the Repository interface.
+As a result, in our project we decided to implement bulk upsert using MongoOperations and to implement other CRUD operations in the Repository interface.

 ### saveAll() in Spring Data MongoDB: